This is probably my favourite of all of the property strategies to get started with when it comes to generating cash flow.

 You can check here to see if the requirements of the Estate Agency Act apply to you, and the way you intend to operate your Property Sourcing Business.

-If this is the case, and you fall under the vail of an Estate Agent, you will need to fulfil the requirements of the Estate Agency act.
+If this is the case, and you fall under the veil of an Estate Agent, you will need to fulfill the requirements of the Estate Agents Act.

 On this basis you will have 4 key areas you need to look at: